 The implemented approach moves boundary points to the centroid of their nearest neighbours.

 Geometry Smoothing

+Geometry grid smoothing

 The process of geometry refinement aims to filter patch boundaries to improve the visual quality of the reconstructed point cloud.
 Smoothed geometry is used for attribute patch generation.

 The method for point cloud smoothing is applied to the patch edges (fig. 11) and the centroid of the decoded points are calculated in a small grid beforehand.
 After the centroid and the number of points in the 2x2x2 grid are derived, a commonly used trilinear filter is applied with the centroid.